billyonbilly-ai/billyonbilly-ai/README.md

 **Billy here! 🦾**

-I'm an engineer interested in building, fast, responsive and scalable web apps with JavaScript.
+I'm a software engineer interested in building, fast, responsive and scalable web apps with JavaScript.

 🌱 I’m currently working a lot with NEXT.JS.